 The dental specialist performs the proper treatment of facial injuries.
 These professionals must be well versed in emergency care, acute treatment and long-term reconstruction and rehabilitation – not just for physical reasons but emotional as well.
 Oral and maxillofacial surgeons are trained, skilled and uniquely qualified to manage and treat facial trauma.
 Injuries to the face, by their very nature, impart a high degree of emotional, as well as physical trauma to patients.
 The science and art of treating these injuries requires special training involving a “hands on” experience and an understanding of how the treatment provided will influence the patient’s long term function and appearance.

 Dr. Koll and Dr. Kelly meet and exceed these modern standards.
-He is trained, skilled, and uniquely qualified to manage and treat facial trauma.
-He is on staff at local hospitals and delivers emergency room coverage for facial injuries, which include the following conditions:
+They are trained, skilled, and uniquely qualified to manage and treat facial trauma.
+They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:

 - Facial lacerations

 - Intra oral lacerations

 - Fractured jaws (upper and lower jaw)

 There are a number of possible causes of facial trauma such as motor vehicle accidents, accidental falls, sports injuries, interpersonal violence, and work-related injuries.
 Types of facial injuries can range from injuries of teeth to extremely severe injuries of the skin and bones of the face.
 Typically, facial injuries are classified as either soft tissue injuries (skin and gums) or bone injuries (fractures).